Photographer Berov I. & Olesya Okuneva

 Thematic sections explore the motif of the flower, its representation in fashion, and its metaphorical associations with femininity, while also addressing global cultural exchanges that have influenced fabric design.

-The exhibition aims to honor historical figures like Lesage and Hurel, whose contributions have often been overlooked, paralleling literary figures such as Baudelaire and Leblanc to highlight the cultural significance of fashion.
+The exhibition aims to honor historical figures Lesage and Hurel, whose contributions have often been overlooked, paralleling literary figures such as Baudelaire and Leblanc to highlight the cultural significance of fashion.

 Key artisans and workshops, including Lefebure, Rébé, Hurel, and Montex featured, showcasing their innovative techniques and contributions to the world of embroidery and lace.